wp-plugins/iflychat/readme.txt

 No, our chat works by utilizing HTML, JS and CSS.

 == Changelog ==

+= 2.4.0 =
+Use iFlyChat CDN for faster delivery.
+Added some translation strings.

 = 2.3.0 =
 Compress and add all JS files of the chat plugin into one for faster loading